OpenCDSS/cdss-website-opencdss/README.md

 ## Deploying the Website ##

-The website is deployed by running the Cygwin/Bash script `build-util/copy-to-owf-amazon-s3.sh`, which copies the `mkdocs-project/site` folder to the [deployed website location](http://learn.openwaterfoundation.org/cdss-website-opencdss/) as a static website.
+The website is deployed by running the script `build-util/copy-to-co-dnr-gcp.sh` in Git Bash, which copies the `mkdocs-project/site` folder to the [deployed website location](http://opencdss.state.co.us/opencdss/) as a static website.
-The deployment process will be changed when the State has identified where the documentation can live within the CDSS website.

 ## License ##

-The license for this documentation is being determined.
+The license for this documentation is the [Creative Commons CC-BY 4.0 license](LICENSE.md).
-The Open Water Foundation consulting team has recommended using the [Creative Commons Attribution 2-0 Generic (CC BY 2.0) License](https://creativecommons.org/licenses/by/2.0/).

 ## Contributing ##